 A look at the antifa movement Trump is blaming for violence

-Monday, 1 June 2020 () WASHINGTON (AP) — President Donald Trump has blamed antifa activists for violence at protests over police killings of black people, but antifa isn’t an organization and targeting it isn’t simple.
+Tuesday, 2 June 2020 () WASHINGTON (AP) — President Donald Trump has blamed antifa activists for violence at protests over police killings of black people, but antifa isn’t an organization and targeting it isn’t so simple.
 A look at what antifa is and is not: WHAT IS ANTIFA?
-Short for “anti-fascists,” antifa is not a single organization but rather an umbrella […]
+Short for “anti-fascists,” antifa is not a single organization but rather an […]

 Antifa has been in the news after President Trump said he would declare the group a terrorist organization.
 Veuer’s Justin Kircher has a look at the controversial group and why Trump has its sights set on it.